Oil spills are hazardous as the marine ecosystem is affected, and the marine life-forms existence gets unnecessarily threatened.

 The use of oil booms is a straightforward and popular method of controlling oil spills.
 Equipment called containment booms acts like a fence to prevent the oil from further spreading or floating away.
 Booms float on the water surface and have three parts –

 • A ‘freeboard’ is the part that rises above the water surface, containing the oil and preventing it from splashing over the top

 • A ‘skirt’ is placed below the surface and keeps the oil from being squeezed under the booms and escaping

 • A kind of cable or chain that connects the parts to strengthen and stabilize the boom.

-Connected sections of the boom are placed around the area of the oil spill until it is totally surrounded and contained.
+Connected sections of the boom are placed around the oil spill area until it is surrounded and contained.

 → It cannot be successfully employed under rough sea waves, high wind velocities or fluctuating tides.

 2. Using Skimmers

 Once the oil has been confined by using oil booms, skimmers or oil scoops can be deployed onto boats to remove the contaminants from the water surface.
 Skimmers are machines specially designed to suck up the oil from the water surface like a vacuum cleaner.
 They are used to physically separate the oil from the water to be collected and processed for re-use.